Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Ordered weakening analysis of head relevance vectors

 Analysis results for three visual concepts are shown in Figure~\ref{fig:analysis_head_negation}.
 Comparison of generated images are shown in Figure~\ref{fig:analysis_head_negation_morf_lerf}.
 In the top case, where the visual concept of Material is weakened, the characteristics of copper in the generated image already disappeared when the most relevant 11 heads are weakened.
 In contrast, the copper remains visible until the least relevant 71 heads are weakened.
 A similar observation can be made for the visual concepts of Animals and Geometric Patterns.
 An additional 33 examples can be found in Figures~\ref{fig:appendix_head_negation_morf_lerf_1} and \ref{fig:appendix_head_negation_morf_lerf_2}--\ref{fig:appendix_head_negation_morf_lerf_4} of Appendix~\ref{sec:appendix-morhf and lerhf}.
 It is noted that a caution is required when analyzing the results, especially for LeRHF.
 For the HRV of a given visual concept, the least relevant heads have little effect on the concept of interest but could be significantly relevant to other visual concepts.
 Therefore, interpreting the changes observed in the LeRHF-generated images requires careful consideration of other visual concepts.

 We have also plotted the trends of CLIP image-text similarity in Figure~\ref{fig:analysis_head_negation_clip_similarity}.
 CLIP similarity was measured between the generated images and the concept-words used in the prompts.
 For each data point in the CLIP score plots, we used between 30 and 150 images, depending on the specific visual concept.
 The prompt templates and concept-words used for each visual concept are detailed in Appendix~\ref{subsec:appendix-generation prompts in MoRHF and LeRHF weakening}.
 These plots clearly show that relevant concepts are removed significantly faster during MoRHF weakening, while they are preserved for a longer duration in LeRHF weakening.
 Additional similarity plots for six more visual concepts can be found in Figure~\ref{fig:appendix_head_negation_clip_similarity} of Appendix~\ref{subsec:appendix-additional results in MoRHF and LeRHF weakening}.
+Additionally, we compare HRV-based ordered weakening with random order weakening in Appendix~\ref{subsec:app-comparison with random ordering}, further supporting HRV’s concept-awareness.